derektolliver/derektolliver.github.io/_posts/2016-9-4-week-two.md

 This week I began by getting the readings done so that I would be prepared for the quizzes.
 I made sure to read as much as I could before Monday in hopes of knowing all answers to the possible questions we could receive.
 I also started project one, Collatz, and made sure to get ahead on it because I figured it would take a fair amount of time.

 ### What's in your way?
 I need to complete Collatz.
 I have done most of it, but I still need to finish writing tests and everything to have a fully complete submission.
 I also need to get ahead of the readings for next week so that I will have them done in time.
-I also

 ### What will you do next week?
 I would like to have Collatz done before this weekend is over, so all I really need to do for the course is get the readings done.
 I will also be working on my resume to make sure it is up to date for the career fair that is coming up in a couple of weeks.